T3 road (Zambia): M6 road (Copperbelt)

 The M6 (Fisenge Bypass) is an alternative route, bypassing the city of Ndola and providing a shorter, more direct route to both Kitwe and Luanshya.
 It starts at a junction with the T3 approximately 34 kilometres south of Ndola by Masangano in Masaiti District (near Kafulafuta), going north-west for 33 kilometres (crossing the Kafubu River) and rejoins the T3 just north of the small area of Fisenge in Luanshya District (8 km north of Luanshya), at the point where the T3 turns to the direction of Kitwe.
-Even the 8 km road from Fisenge southwards to the Luanshya town centre is designated as the M6.
+The 8 km road from Fisenge southwards to the Luanshya town centre is also designated as the M6.

 This route is used by people who wish to bypass the city of Ndola when travelling from Kapiri Mposhi to Kitwe.
 The bypass reduces the distance to Kitwe by 22 kilometres.

 As part of the deal made by the government of Zambia in 2017 to construct the Lusaka-Ndola Dual Carriageway, an agreement was made to also rehabilitate the entire 41 km length of the M6 from Masangano through Fisenge to the Luanshya town centre.
-After the deal was renegotiated in February 2023 as a public-private partnership (concession), rehabilitating the entire M6 remained part of the Lusaka-Ndola Dual Carriageway agreement.
+After the deal was renegotiated in February 2023 as a public-private partnership (concession), rehabilitating the entire M6 remained part of the Lusaka-Ndola Dual Carriageway agreement and maintenance by the private company up to February 2048 was included in the agreement.

-The Road Development Agency stated that the works on the M6 road from Masangano to Luanshya are expected to be completed by 30 December 2024.
+The Road Development Agency stated that the works on the M6 road from Masangano to Luanshya were expected to be completed by 30 December 2024.
 The works were 100% completed in January 2025.
-The National Road Fund Agency stated that the M6 road will also have a toll gate placed on it by the concessionaire.
+The National Road Fund Agency stated that the M6 road would also have a toll gate placed on it by the concessionaire.
 The toll gate was named the Abram Mokola Toll Plaza and started operating on 18 April 2025.
 The toll gate was commissioned by Charles Milupi (the Minister of Infrastructure, Housing and Urban Development) on 10 August 2025.